JACK-COM/reachduck/README.md

 /* List all networks currently supported by this library */ function listSupportedNetworks(): NetworkData[];

+/**
+ * Create a "dummy" Token object for the specified network.
+If `chain` is not
+ * specified, it will fallback to the current `reachduck` global configuration.
+ */
+function makeNetworkToken(chain?: ChainSymbol): ReachToken;

 /* Doesn't do anything */
 function noOp(): null;